Dono-Rossi/CSC215/Notes/CPMchapter8notes.md

     * Assemblers for 8085 and Z80 and other micros can run on CP/M, but reduce portability, and will be ignoreed for the rest of the book
 #### Instructions
 * Two conditional jumps that test parity of accumulator contents
-    * JPE (Jump Parity Even): Transfer of program execution the specified address if accumulator contains an even number of one bits following an operation with the ALU
+    * JPE (Jump Parity Even): Transfer of program execution the specified address if accumulator contains an even number of one bits following an operation with the ALU (arithmetic/logic unit)
     * JPO (Jump Parity Odd): Same as previous but if odd

 The JPE and JPO work in the Z80 only if the preceding ALU operation was logical: AND, OR, ZOR.
 However, the flag bit that record parity in the 8080 indicated operation overflow in the Z80.